Table of Contents

 The end of the transcribed section is marked by a certain base sequence called the terminator.
 This contains a palindromic base sequence that reads the same in both directions, i.e., with regard to matrix DNA as well as the emerging RNA (i.e. 5′ CCATGG 3′).
 Bases at the beginning and the end of the CG-rich palindrome can pair and spontaneously form hairpin structures.
 These loosen the bond between RNA and DNA, by causing the RNA to become dissociated from the DNA template strand and from the RNA polymerase later on.

 Another termination mechanism that is being used in addition to the terminator sequence is the Rho–(ρ-) protein.
-During ρ-dependent termination, this protein binds to RNA and moves toward the RNA polymerase.
-It can, then, interact with it and detach it from the DNA template via ATP hydrolysis.
+During ρ-dependent termination, the ρ-protein binds to RNA and moves toward the RNA polymerase.
+The ρ-protein can then interact with it and detach it from the DNA template via ATP hydrolysis.

 Regulating gene expression